NGC 3945

 NGC 3945 is a barred lenticular galaxy in the constellation Ursa Major.
-It was discovered on March 19, 1790 by the astronomer William Herschel.
+It was discovered by German-British astronomer William Herschel on March 19, 1790.

 NGC 3945 has a complex structure, with two concentric bars and a pseudobulge.
 Unlike classical bulges which are like miniature elliptical galaxies, pseudobulges have features similar to disk galaxies, including a flattened structure and significant rotation.
 It is classified as a LINER galaxy.
 The formation history of NGC 3945 is likely quite complex, with the pseudo-bulge being formed gradually from disk material, while bulges (spheroidal components) would have formed from violent merger events.